Opinion | A harsh new anti-Trump ad flips the script on his biggest issue

 The ad is running statewide in North Carolina, Pennsylvania, Florida, Arizona and Nevada, the Biden campaign says.

-For immigration advocates, too many Democrats — particularly the D.C. consultant class — still remain trapped in a dated mindset on the issue.
-The quote capturing that mindset comes from Rahm Emanuel, who described immigration in 2007 as a “third rail of American politics,” and some Democrats have never really moved on from that defensive crouch.
+For immigration advocates, too many Democrats — particularly the D.C. consultant class — still remain trapped in a dated mind-set on the issue.
+The quote capturing that mind-set comes from Rahm Emanuel, who described immigration in 2007 as a “third rail of American politics,” and some Democrats have never really moved on from that defensive crouch.

 That’s why this new ad pleasantly surprised some immigration activists.